vakandrii/sat-scores-us/README.md

-# Crimes by NUTS 3 regions
+# SAT scores in USA

 > This project is developed in a **group of 3 people**.